stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 13 (P4L2) - Black-box Testing.md

 2. Edges -> transitions
 3. Edge labels -> events and actions

-To build an FSM from specifications, we can perform the following:
+To build a FSM from specifications, we can perform the following:

 1. Identify system boundaries and input and output
 2. Identify relevant states and transitions